trivago/boerewors/README.rst

 How to add a new command
 ------------------------

-1. create a new runner and define the stages
+1. Create a new runner and define the stages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python